pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 Then selecting the `Webhooks` menu item on the left-hand side.

-Your webhook should have payload URL `https://anvil.softeng-support.ac.uk/jenkins/generic-webhook-trigger/invoke?token=<my_secret_token>` , content type `application/json` and only trigger on pull request events.
+The webhook should have payload URL `https://anvil.softeng-support.ac.uk/jenkins/generic-webhook-trigger/invoke?token=<my_secret_token>` , content type `application/json` and only trigger on pull request events.
 This will send a json containing information about the pull request (including pull